TemporalStereo: Efficient Spatial-Temporal Stereo Matching Network: Related Work

 \section{Related Work}

-\textbf{Single Pair Stereo Matching.} Traditional methods \cite{fastfilter} employ handcrafted schemes to find local correspondences~\cite{4steps,nonlocalaggregation,segmenttree} and approximate global optimization by exploiting spatial context~\cite{SGM,beliefprop}.
+\textbf{Single Pair Stereo Matching.} Traditional methods \cite{fastfilter} employ handcrafted schemes to find local correspondences~\cite{4steps,nonlocalaggregation} and approximate global optimization by exploiting spatial context~\cite{SGM}.
 Recent deep learning strategies \cite{poggi2021synergies} adopt CNNs and can be broadly divided into two categories according to how they build the cost volume.
 On the one hand, 2D networks follow DispNetC~\cite{sceneflow} employing a correlation-based cost volume and applying 2D convolutions to regress a disparity map.
-Stacked refinement sub-networks \cite{CRL,iResNet} and multi-task learning~\cite{edgestereo,segstereo} have been proposed to improve the accuracy.
+Stacked refinement sub-networks \cite{iResNet} and multi-task learning~\cite{edgestereo,segstereo} have been proposed to improve the accuracy.
 GCNet~\cite{GCNet} represents a milestone for 3D networks.
-Following works improve the results thanks to spatial pyramid pooling \cite{PSMNet}, group-wise correlations~\cite{GWCNet}, forcing unimodal \cite{PDS,AcfNet,wasserstein} or bimodal \cite{SMDNet} cost distributions, or with cost aggregation layers inspired by classical methods \cite{GANet,CSPN}.
+Following works improve its results thanks to spatial pyramid pooling \cite{PSMNet}, group-wise correlations~\cite{GWCNet}, forcing unimodal \cite{AcfNet,wasserstein} or bimodal \cite{SMDNet} cost distributions.
 3D methods usually outperform 2D architecture by a large margin on popular benchmarks~\cite{sceneflow,KITTI2012,KITTI2015}, paying more in terms of computational requirement.
 In this work, we leverage 3D sparse cost volumes, and the peculiar proposed architecture proves to be fast and accurate at disparity estimation.